bitstatic/FarmX-frntnd/README.md

 - Start the application using npm start
 - Open the application in your browser at http://localhost:3000/
 ## Usage
-FarmX allows farmers to sell their crop yield on a daily basis to vendors based on bidding every day.
+HarvestHive allows farmers to sell their crop yield on a daily basis to vendors based on bidding every day.
 Vendors can bid on the crop yield offered by the farmers and purchase it if their bid is the highest.

 ### Screenshots
 Screenshots for the project are yet to be published.